Choosing the Best Guitar Lesson Methodology for Your Child

 The major obstacle guitar students face is frustration.
-This is true for guitar student of all ages, but perhaps even more so for children.
+This is true for guitar students of all ages, but perhaps even more so for children.
 Learning the guitar takes time, patience, and lots and lots of practice.
 Getting a new guitar for Christmas can easily make a kid look forward to guitar lessons but the initial enthusiasm may wane once the guitar lessons begin.
-Parents can help their child be keeping a few things in mind.
+Parents can help their children be keeping a few things in mind.

 1. Kids should practice 15 to 30min a day, three to seven days a week, depending on their age and goals.
 Find a regular, predictable practice time slot that fits into your family schedule.
 Most children need to be guided when and how long to practice.
-Many parents make the mistake believing that their child should want to practice on their own.
+Many parents make the mistake of believing that their children should want to practice on their own.
 They couldn’t be more wrong.
 Kids are kids!
 They are distractable and don’t understand the amount of work it takes to do great things.
 They need encouragement and constant reminders to focus and work towards their goals.